 Advance interviews via email or telephone are quite common in Chile, yet an increasing number of chances can be found by those showing up for in-person interviews on the ground in the country.
 Airfare and lodging charges should be borne by the teachers.
 Many favour sharing a common living space with their colleagues.
 A significant angle that is unique in relation to a portion of the other South American countries is that Chilean schools offer their teachers a lawful work visa for business.

 Voluntary teaching openings are likewise accessible with lodging and payment on proposal in the limit of showing aides at a portion of the nearby state-funded schools through the "English Opens Doors" Program supported by the Chilean government.

 English can lead a comfortable life on the strong time-based salaries the nation offers.
 A week's worth of work is generally 20 to 25 hours in length which leaves a lot of time for traveling and exploring.
-For TEFL-certified teachers keen on a teaching opportunity in Chile, occupations can be commonly found in significant urban communities like Vina Del Mar, Concepcion, Serena, Valparaiso, and Santiago.
+For TEFL-certified teachers keen on a teaching opportunity in Chile must pursue ESL teaching courses to find opportunities in significant urban communities like Vina Del Mar, Concepcion, Serena, Valparaiso, and Santiago.